-Ho-microspheres have recently been approved for clinical use for hepatic radioembolization in the European Union.
-The aim of this study was to investigate the absorbed dose-response relationship and its association with overall survival for Ho radioembolization in patients with liver metastases.
-Methods: Patients treated in the HEPAR I and II studies who underwent an F-FDG PET/CT scan at baseline, a posttreatment Ho SPECT/CT scan, and another F-FDG PET/CT scan at the 3-mo follow-up were included for analysis.
-The posttreatment Ho-microsphere activity distributions were estimated with quantitative SPECT/ CT reconstructions using a quantitative Monte Carlo-based method.
-The response of each tumor was based on the change in total lesion glycolysis (TLG) between baseline and follow-up and was placed into 1 of 4 categories, according to the PERCIST criteria, ranging from complete response to progressive disease.
-Patient-level response was grouped according to the average change in TLG per patient.
-The absorbed dose-response relationship was assessed using a linear mixed model to account for correlation of tumors within patients.
+Holmium-166 (166Ho)-microspheres have recently been approved for clinical use for hepatic radioembolization in the EU.
+The aim of this study was to investigate the absorbed dose-response relationship and its association with overall survival for Horadioembolization in patients with liver metastases.
+Methods: Patients who were treated in the HEPAR I and II studies and who underwent an FDG-PET/CT scan at baseline, a post-treatment 166Ho-SPECT/CT scan and another FDG-PET/CT scan at three months follow-up, were included for analysis.
+The post-treatment Ho-microspheres activity distributions were estimated with quantitative SPECT/CT reconstructions using a quantitative Monte Carlo-based reconstructor.
+Response of each individual tumor was based on the change in total lesion glycolysis (TLG) between baseline and follow-up and categorized in one of four categories, according to the PERCIST criteria, ranging from complete response to progressive disease.
+Patient level response was grouped according to the average change in TLG per patient.
+The absorbed dose-response relationship was assessed using a linear mixed-model to account for correlation of tumors within patients.
 Median overall survival was compared between patients with and without a metabolic liver response, using a log-rank test.
-Results: Thirty-six patients with a total of 98 tumors were included.
-The relation between tumor-absorbed dose and both tumor-level and patient-level response was explored.
-At a tumor level, a significant difference in geometric mean absorbed dose was found between complete response (232 Gy; 95% confidence interval [CI], 178-303 Gy; n = 32) and stable disease (147 Gy; 95% CI, 113-191 Gy; n = 28) (P = 0.01) and between complete response and progressive disease (117 Gy; 95% CI, 87-159 Gy; n = 21) (P = 0.0008).
+Results: In total 36 patients with a total of 98 tumors were included.
+The relation between tumor absorbed dose and both tumor level and patient level response was explored.
+At a tumor level, a significant difference in geometric mean absorbed dose was found between response categories complete response (232 Gy (95%-confidence interval (CI) 178-303 Gy); n=32) and stable disease (147 Gy (95% CI 113-191 Gy); n= 28), p=0.01. and between complete response and progressive disease (117 Gy (95% CI 87-159 Gy); n=21), p=0.0008).
 This constitutes a robust absorbed dose-response relationship.
-At a patient level, a significant difference was found between patients with complete or partial response (210 Gy; 95% Cl, 161-274 Gy; n=13) and patients with progressive disease (116 Gy; 95% Cl, 81-165 Gy; n = 9) (P = 0.01).
+At a patient level, a significant difference was found between patients with complete or partial response (210 Gy (95% CI: 161-274 Gy); n=13) and patients with progressive disease (116 Gy (95% CI: 81-165 Gy); n=9), p=0.01.
 Patients were subsequently grouped according to their average change in TLG.
-Patients with an objective response (complete or partial) exhibited a significantly higher overall survival than nonresponding patients (stable or progressive disease) (median, 19 mo vs. 7.5 mo; log-rank, P = 0.01).
-Conclusion: These results confirm a significant absorbed dose-response relationship in Ho radioembolization.
-Treatment response is associated with a higher overall survival.

-Key Words: radioembolization; holmium; dose-response; dosimetry; dose personalization
+Patients with objective response (complete or partial response) exhibited a significantly higher overall survival than non-responding patients (stable or progressive disease) (median 19 months versus 7.5 months; Log-rank; p=0.01).
+Conclusion: These results confirm a significant absorbed dose-response relationship in Ho-radioembolization.
+Treatment response is associated with а higher overall survival.
+Radioembolization; Key words: holmium; dose-response; dosimetry; dose personalization